GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 ## Reading the data

-To get started, go to [https://pagespeed.web.dev/](https://pagespeed.web.dev/) and enter the URL of the page you want to test.
+To get started, go to [https://pagespeed.web.dev/](https://pagespeed.web.dev/) and enter the URL of the page you want to test and click Analyze.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/GoTgDw7qJzuGdz0SHL8V.png", alt="Enter a URL to get started on PageSpeed Insights", width="800", height="106" %}

-After a few seconds, Lighthouse audits will be performed and you will see sections for Field ("Discover what your real users are experiencing") and Lab ("Diagnose performance issues") data.
+After a few seconds, Lighthouse audits will be performed and you will see sections for from CrUX ("Discover what your real users are experiencing") and from Lighthouse ("Diagnose performance issues") data.
 CrUX is a collection of real user experiences from the field, while Lighthouse is a controlled test in the lab.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/jZSP6YZQHE8vBOJIMhCH.png", alt="Field data from CrUX in PageSpeed Insights", width="800", height="491" %}

 In the field data section, you'll see six metrics:
 [Largest Contentful Paint](/lcp/) (LCP), [First Input Delay](/fid/) (FID), and [Cumulative Layout Shift](/cls/) on the top as these are considered the [Core Web Vitals](/vitals/#core-web-vitals) metrics.
-Followed by [First Contentful Paint](/fcp/) (FCP), [Interaction to Next Paint](/inp/) (INP), and [Time to First Byte](/ttfb/) (TTFB) beneath as supplementary metrics.
+These are followed by [First Contentful Paint](/fcp/) (FCP), [Interaction to Next Paint](/inp/) (INP), and [Time to First Byte](/ttfb/) (TTFB) beneath as supplementary metrics.

-These metrics are representative of the user experience in different ways:
+These metrics are representative of the user experience in different ways.

-**Core Web Vitals:**
+### Core Web Vitals
 - **LCP** measures the time until the page displays what is likely its main content, like a hero image or heading.
 - **FID** measures the interactivity of the page, from the user's first